dipesh227/dreampixeltechnology/README.md

 -   [Node.js](https://nodejs.org/) (v18.x or later)
 -   A [Supabase](https://supabase.com/) account (the free tier is sufficient).
--   A [Google Cloud](https://console.cloud.google.com/) account for setting up OAuth.
+-   A Google Gemini API Key.

 ### 2. Clone the Repository